Latest released products

 Cost-effective with high performance-to-price ratio

-Stage performances (e.g., wireless handheld microphones used by singers)
+Stage performances (e.g., wireless handheld microphone used by singers)

 Voice amplification systems

-Condenser microphones are widely used in professional recording, broadcasting, television, and film production due to their excellent sound quality, particularly in devices such as gooseneck wireless microphones and lavalier wireless microphones that require high-quality sound.
+Condenser microphone are widely used in professional recording, broadcasting, television, and film production due to their excellent sound quality, particularly in devices such as gooseneck wireless microphone and lavalier wireless microphone that require high-quality sound.

-The core of a condenser microphones is a miniature variable capacitor consisting of a vibrating diaphragm and a fixed electrode.
+The core of a condenser microphone is a miniature variable capacitor consisting of a vibrating diaphragm and a fixed electrode.

 When sound waves cause the diaphragm to vibrate, the distance between the diaphragm and the electrode changes, resulting in a change in capacitance.